ScryptoNoob/Glossary-of-Acronyms-Definitions/Privacy Glossary.md

 ## Genetic Data (GDPR)
 Personal data relating to the inherited or acquired genetic characteristics of a natural person which give unique information about the physiology or the health of that natural person and which result, in particular, from an analysis of a biological sample from the natural person in question.

+## Limiting Use
+The idea that personal information should not be used or disclosed for purposes other than those for which it was collected, except with the consent of the individual or as required by law.

 ## Office of the Privacy Commissioner of Canada
 Body that governs the personal information handling.
 Their mission is to protect and promote the privacy rights of individuals.